×

 What potential damages can I recover in a wrongful termination lawsuit?

-You may be able to recover lost wages and benefits, compensation for emotional distress and in limited cases, punitive damages.
+You may be able to recover compensation for emotional distress and, in limited cases, punitive damages.
 If successful, you may also recover attorney’s fees and costs associated with the lawsuit.

 Do I need an attorney to file a wrongful termination claim?